Saint Joseph's Church

 It is in this community that your child will grow in and develop his or her relationship with God and celebrate the other sacraments which will complete his or her initiation into the Catholic Church (reconciliation, eucharist and confirmation).

-Baptism is normally celebrated during Mass on the second Sunday of the month at Our Lady of Mount Carmel, Middle Park and on the third Sunday of the month at St Joseph’s, Port Melbourne.
+Baptism is normally celebrated after Mass on the second and fourth Sunday of the month at Our Lady of Mount Carmel, Middle Park at 11.30am and on the first and third Sunday of the month at St Joseph’s, Port Melbourne at 12.00pm.
 These dates may be changed due to parish or liturgical celebrations.

 Please contact the Parish Office to check the exact dates and availability before making family arrangements, booking reception venues, etc. Please note that we are not able to change dates to fit in with reception venue availability.